ayushgp/ayushgp.github.io/_posts/2017-11-8-html-web-components-using-vanilla-js-part-3.md

 > Elements in HTML have **attributes**; these are additional values that configure the elements or adjust their behavior in various ways to meet the criteria the users want.

 ## What we'll build?
-We'll create a component UserCard with the attributes: username, address and is-admin(Boolean that tells us whether user is admin or not).
-We'll also watch these attributes for changes and update the component accordingly.
+We'll create a component `UserCard` with the attributes: `username`, `address` and `is-admin`(Boolean that tells us whether user is admin or not).
+We'll watch these attributes for changes and update the component accordingly.

 ## Getting and Setting attributes
 We can easily define attributes in our HTML code like: